thanhtran27/EE147-project/README.md

 are identical, confirming that the GPU acceleration didn’t compromise the accuracy of the program.
 However, the acceleration program can still be improved in the future since there’s still under-utilization of the GPU likely due to low grid sizes.
-With more optimization the performance could be enhanced even further.
+With more optimization the performance could be enhanced even further.<br />
 ![image](https://github.com/user-attachments/assets/86254fb2-47f6-4fe6-9ab7-73625754d2dd)
 ![image](https://github.com/user-attachments/assets/d4779423-f913-48b3-ac26-48cc0a957c8a)